jaxxstorm/katacoda-pulumi/introduction-to-pulumi-py/first-resource-python/4-docker-image.md

 ## Define your Docker Image

 Now, we can define our Docker Image!
-Inside our Pulumi program, let's populate the `index.ts` with our Docker Image code
+Inside our Pulumi program, let's populate the `__main__.py` with our Docker Image code

 <pre class="file" data-filename="my-first-app/__main__.py" data-target="replace">
 import pulumi